 Here are some common internal communications challenges faced in the manufacturing industry, and ways that digital tools can help to solve them.

 Challenge #1: Noisy environments

 Manufacturing often involves lots of noisy machinery – there’s a reason why people have to wear protective gear to stop their hearing from being damaged.
-Noise creates other issues, especially when you’re relying on verbal communication either face-to-face or over a PA system to keep employees informed about critical information.
+Noise creates other issues with communication in manufacturing, especially when you’re relying on verbal communication either face-to-face or over a PA system to keep employees informed about critical information.

 A great way to overcome this is to deploy eye-catching visual communications solutions such as digital signage displays, or have prominent alert notifications sent to any computer screens being used within your plant.

 Companies operating in the manufacturing sector can be large, with a diverse workforce located in multiple geographic locations.
 This might include different business premises spread across a country, or even in different geographic locations globally.
 This can mean you have employees in multiple time zones, in different countries and continents, even speaking different languages and observing different cultural customs.

 Communicating with manufacturing employees who are working from many different locations is challenging at the best of times.
 Communicating in manufacturing, employees are less likely to be desk-bound.
 And many aren’t even physically located in a corporate environment at all – for example sales teams or transport operators who are constantly on the road.
 Even people in traditional desk-based roles in this sector, like other sectors, could work remotely from home as digital technology shifts the workforce landscape constantly.